izayoijiichan/VGO/UniVgo/README.md

 ### Rigidbody

-This is a setting for controlling an object by physical characteristics.。
+This is a setting for controlling an object by physical characteristics.
+It is possible to add up to one for each GameObject.

+See the official Unity manual for details.

+### Light

+This is a setting for light.
 It is possible to add up to one for each GameObject.

 See the official Unity manual for details.